ferrous-systems/rust-training/training-slides/src/iterators.md

 ## What is Iterating?

-* A method of looking at a sequence of data, one at a time
+> iterate (verb): to repeat a process, especially as part of a computer program ([Cambridge English Dictionary](https://dictionary.cambridge.org/dictionary/english/iterate?q=Iterate))

-  * Taking ownership, borrowing mutably, or just borrowing
+To *iterate* in Rust is to produce a sequence of items, one at a time.

 ## How do you Iterate?